 Created in Brittany in the 9th century, the Bodmin Gospels was transported to Cornwall by the 10th century.

-Some of the text has been erased, and the content remained hidden until very recently.
-Over the past few years, researchers at the British Library have used modern technology to uncover the original writing.
+Some of the text has been erased, and the content remained hidden until researchers at the British Library used modern technology to uncover the original writing.
 They uncovered documents recording the freeing of slaves in Cornwall during the late Anglo-Saxon era.

 (The research on the erased manumissions) has bubbled our knowledge of topics otherwise underrepresented in the surviving (West-Saxon, elite-dominated) sources: Cornwall, people with Celtic Cornish names, women, people from the lower levels of society.